elliotBraem/everything/README.md

 mega proposal along with the Keypom app

 Editor - what does this do?

 On each build, publish the json scehma of your types to your page.
 We can derive this from the data.

+# Features

+Local-first, decentralized data storage using Jazz
+AI agent to create typed data from natural language
+AI agent to ask questions about your inventory
+AI agent to generate UI for data?
+Private compute with Naptha?
+Peer sharing via Calimero?
+Deploy a custom marketplace
+Sign transactions with OAuth OR login to session via NEAR wallet (web4?)

 # Future